For previous Collaborative Research Grant awardees, click here.

 The Collaborative Research Grants have the objective of supporting research proposals between UIUC faculty and faculty in universities and public research institutions in Brazil.

 The deadline for applications for these grants is February 3, 2020.
-Grant awards may be up to $20,000, depending on the proposed project and the Institute’s budget, to support one year of collaborative research.
+Grant awards may be up to $20,000, depending on the proposed project and the Center’s budget, to support one year of collaborative research.

 Eligibility: The Lemann Collaborative Research Grants are available to all UIUC full-time faculty who are developing a research project with a faculty member in Brazil.The application must include one faculty member at UIUC.